European Parliament demands changes to EU budget deal

-BRUSSELS, March 13 The European Parliament voted on Wednesday to reject a deal reached by EU leaders on the bloc's next seven-year budget unless significant changes are made to the 960 billion euro ($1.25 trillion) plan.
+BRUSSELS The European Parliament voted on Wednesday to reject a deal reached by EU leaders on the bloc's next seven-year budget unless significant changes are made to the 960 billion euro (837.68 billion pounds) plan.

 The Strasbourg vote ended any hope of rapid agreement on the 2014-2020 budget - which must be approved jointly by the parliament and EU governments - instead confirming the need for tricky negotiations that might delay the new spending cycle.